03 Mar Vatican City and Vatican Museums explained

 Dress code for the Vatican and admission

-There is no dress code for the Museums, while you need to cover shoulders and knees (but let’s say that knee-length pants for men are fine) for the visit of the Sistine Chapel and the Basilica.
-In summer time the Vatican Museums are visited by thousands of people on a day and there is no air-conditioning (except for the Sistine Chapel), therefore you may want to bring a shawl with you to use only when required.
+There is no dress code for the Museums, while you need to cover your shoulders and knees (but let’s say that knee-length pants for men are fine) for the visit to the Sistine Chapel and the Basilica.
+In the summertime, the Vatican Museums are visited by thousands of people a day and there is no air-conditioning (except for the Sistine Chapel), therefore you may want to bring a shawl with you to use only when required.

 Before entering, you will have to go through security.
 Only compact umbrellas and medium/small size bags can be taken inside the Museums.
 There is no specific indication regarding the exact size, so anything deemed too large by the Gendarmes will have to be left at the checkroom.
-This implies a drawback: the Vatican Museums checkroom is located at the entrance to the Museum while you will probably end at the Basilica (20 min to walk back to the Museums entrance).
+This implies a drawback: the Vatican Museums checkroom is located at the entrance to the Museum while you will probably end the tour at the Basilica (20 min to walk back to the Museums entrance).
 One of the good reasons to take a Vatican tour is that you will skip the line to go into Saint Peter’s Basilica (or the dome) directly from the Sistine Chapel.
 Please, note that if you’re visiting the Museums on your own, you won’t be allowed to take the shortcut exit to Saint Peter’s Basilica but we’ll have to reach Saint Peter’s Square and go through security checks.

-If you are visiting the Vatican City and need to use a wheelchair, there are spefic routes to follow due to the logistics and the limited number of available elevators.
-Besides this, the access to the Basilica of Saint Peter (on a guided tour) is usually from the Sistine Chapel is via stairs: you will either need to lift the wheelchair and walk for about 10 minutes or completing the visit inside the museums.
+If you are visiting Vatican City and need to use a wheelchair, there are specific paths to follow due to the logistics and the limited number of available elevators.
+Furthermore, access to the Basilica of Saint Peter (on a guided tour) is usually from the Sistine Chapel via stairs but the wheelchair cannot be transported on these stairs.

 How can I visit Saint Peter’s Basilica and Saint Peter’s dome?

-If you are not interested in visiting the Vatican Museums or the Sistine Chapel, you may concentrate your energies on Saint Peter’s Basilica, simply reaching its entrance at Saint Peter’s Square and going through security checks (usually the lines are long).
-The entrance to Saint Peter’s Basilica is separated from the Museums and free of charge.
+If you are not interested in visiting the Vatican Museums or the Sistine Chapel, you may concentrate your energies on Saint Peter’s Basilica.
+You’ll simply reach its entrance at Saint Peter’s Square and go through security checks (usually the lines are long).
+The entrance to Saint Peter’s Basilica is separated from the Museums and is free of charge.

-Instead the access to the dome (near the portico of the church) costs 8 euros (over 500 steps) or 10 euros (over 300 steps + elevator).
+Instead, access to the dome (from the portico of the church) costs 8 euros (over 500 steps) or 10 euros (over 300 steps + elevator).